 Join AWWEE for a one-of-a-kind day that blends networking, service, and hands-on learning along the LA River!

 In partnership with Friends of the LA River (FoLAR) and the Los Angeles Department of Water & Power’s Green Team, we’ll roll up our sleeves to make a real impact on local habitat restoration.
 Volunteers will work side-by-side to remove invasive mustard plants—a fast-spreading species that threatens California’s native ecosystems.
 Through this hands-on activity, you’ll gain insight into how invasive species disrupt biodiversity, and why their removal is a critical step in restoring healthy, thriving habitats.
+(Curious to see this work in action?
+Check out this video featuring FoLAR educator Dan Mott)

 After our restoration work, the experience continues with a creative, restorative activity led by FoLAR educators.
 You’ll take part in seed ball making, a fun and interactive way to reintroduce native plants back into the environment.
 Together, we’ll learn how seed balls support long-term river health while connecting with each other in a more relaxed, nature-based setting.
+(Want a preview?
+Read this article on seed balls.)

 All weeding tools and supplies for the educational activity will be provided—just bring your energy, curiosity, and willingness to get your hands a little dirty.